 Using the CAST Management Studio:

 - Accept and deploy the Version in the CAST Management Studio.
-No Analysis Units will be created automatically relating to the .sql files - this is the expected behaviour.
-However, if your .sql files are part of a larger application (for example a JEE Application), then other Analysis Units may be created automatically:
+No Analysis Units will be created automatically relating to the SQL Script files - this is the expected behaviour.
+However, if your SQL Script files are part of a larger application (for example a JEE project), then other Analysis Units may be created automatically: